acumos/security-verification/docs/design.rst

 by admins/systems external to the Acumos platform, to report the scan results.
 The scan result reports may be partial, or complete.

-After receiving a scanresult.json file via the `External Scan Result`_ API, for each artifact that was scanned (as indicated by an entry in the scanresult.json file), the Scanning Service takes the following actions:
+After receiving a scanresult.json file via the `External Scan Result`_ API, the Scanning Service:

+* checks if the solution/revision referenced in the Scan Result still exists, and if not, returns a 404 NOT FOUND response.
-* if the "lastScanned" value in the scanresult.json file is later than the value in the scanresult.json artifact
+* if the solution/revision is found, the Scanning Service

-  * updates the corresponding scanresult.json licenseScan or vulnerabilityScan attribute per the result of the scan, i.e. as "success" or "failure"
+  * updates the revision licenseScan attribute to match the Scan Result
-  * if the result of the scan is "failure", updates the corresponding CDS licenseScan or vulnerabilityScan attribute for the solution/revision to "failure"
+  * updates the revision securityScan attribute to match the Scan Result
-  * updates the scanresult.json artifact for the scanned artifact, and updates the CDS (if required) for the new version of the scanresult.json artifact

-Once all artifact entries in the scanresult.json artifact have had scan results updated, the Scanning Service completes the scan process:

-* if either of the CDS solution/revision licenseScan or vulnerabilityScan attributes is set to "in-progress", set the attribute to "success"
+  * adds a new version of type SR artifact "scanresult.json" to the revision

 ----------------------------------
 Impacts to other Acumos Components